camypaper/TopCoder/README.md

 - source_cs.tmpl (template for C# source code file.)
 - unittest.tmpl (template for unittest source code file.)

-# How does it works?
+# How does it work?
 On opening the problem in the Arena, greed creates 'Problem.cs', 'Description.html' and 'UnitTest.cs'.
 If '${ProblemName}.cs' exists, 'on_generated.py' overwrites 'Problem.cs' by '${Problem.Name}.cs'.
 When you build your program, Visual Studio copied  'Problem.cs', 'Description.html', and 'UnitTest.cs' to '${Problem.Name}.cs','${Problem.Name}.html', and '${Problem.Name}UnitTest.cs'.